With a pen stroke, President Joe Biden cancels Keystone XL pipeline project | DW | 21.01.2021

 Dropping the project would kill jobs in both countries and would make the US more dependent on OPEC oil imports, he added.

-Canadian President Justin Trudeau had spoken with Biden and other US officials to make a case for the pipeline in recent days and weeks.
+In recent weeks, Canadian Prime Minister Justin Trudeau had spoken with Biden and other US officials to make a case for the pipeline.

 "It makes things a little bit more uncomfortable for Trudeau in a domestic context," Ryan Katz-Rosene, a politics professor at the University of Ottawa, told AFP.